-5.2.3 Rehydration
+5.4.3 Rehydration

-- A. The individual may soak the remains in one of the following rehydration solutions: - o Ammonium Hydroxide/Sodium Bicarbonate Rehydrating Mixture - o Sodium Hydroxide Solution - Leather Conditioner - o Dishwasher Liquid (may be diluted slightly with warm water) - B. The time taken for rehydration can vary from hours to weeks, depending on the extent of the dehydration and type of rehydration solution. - C. Personnel will employ caution when using rehydration techniques as they may be destructive to remains depending on condition and amount of exposure (e.g. sodium hydroxide solution). - D. To remove wrinkles after rehydration and restore the remains to the approximate natural size/shape, personnel should try to stretch the skin. - 1.
+- A. The individual may soak the mummified remains in one of the following rehydration solutions: - o Ammonium Hydroxide/Sodium Bicarbonate Rehydrating Mixture - Sodium Hydroxide Solution - o Dishwasher Liquid (may be diluted slightly with warm water) - B. The time taken for rehydration can vary from hours to weeks, depending on the extent of the dehydration and type of rehydration solution. - C. Personnel will employ caution when using rehydration techniques as they may be destructive to remains depending on condition and amount of exposure (e.g., sodium hydroxide solution). - D. To remove wrinkles after rehydration and restore the remains to the approximate natural size/shape, personnel should try to stretch the skin, or attempt the boiling technique where applicable. - 1.
 Injecting tissue builder may assist in removing wrinkles and reshaping the skin.

-5.3 Conditions of Friction Ridge Skin and Applicable Reconditioning Techniques
+5.5 Conditions of Friction Ridge Skin and Applicable Reconditioning Techniques

-5.3.1 Macerated Human Remains
+5.5.1 Macerated Human Remains

-- A. Maceration involves damage to the skin through prolonged exposure to moisture. - B. Maceration may cause swelling and broadening of the friction ridges, wrinkling of the skin, and separation of the epidermis (outer skin) from the dermis (inner skin) (i.e., gloved skin). - C. Personnel may use the following techniques when reconditioning macerated friction ridge skin:
+- A. Maceration involves damage to the skin through prolonged exposure to moisture. - B. Maceration may cause swelling and broadening of the friction ridges, wrinkling of the skin, and separation of the epidermis (outer skin) from the dermis (inner skin) (i.e., gloved skin). - C. Personnel may use the following techniques when reconditioning macerated friction ridge skin: - 1.
+Pinch or stretch the skin to remove wrinkles. - 2.
+If the skin is intact, use tissue builder (See Section 5.4.1). - 3.
+Use the boiling technique (See Section 5.4.2). - 4.
+If gloving or partial gloving has occurred, refer to Section 5.9.1 for procedures.